Annual Summer Public Health Research

 - Can I obtain continuing education credits?

 We regret that we do not have the staff resources to make arrangements for continuing education certifications.
-Sometimes participants can find an organization willing to grant credits to participants in this Videoconference.
+Sometimes participants can find an organization willing to grant credits (for a fee) to participants in this Videoconference.

 - Can I obtain a DVD?